dattalab/moseq2-app/README.md

 To try MoSeq2 on some sample data, we have provided 2 scripts to either download the complete 48 session dataset, or a smaller dataset with 20 total sessions, 10 of each experimental group.
-Run this after you've installed MoSeq because this script depends on some of MoSeq's packages.

 Run the following command in the `moseq2-app` directory
 ```bash